As an Amazon Associate we earn from qualifying purchases.

-Here in San Diego we have tons of amazing fresh Mexican and Latin American cuisine.
+Here in San Diego I have tons of amazing fresh Mexican and Latin American cuisine.
 While you can do a decent job replicating the experience at home, one thing from the store never seems to measure up – the tortillas!
-Today we’ll go over how easy it is to make your own flour tortillas at home from just 4 simple ingredients.
+Today I’ll go over how easy it is to make your own flour tortillas at home from just 4 simple ingredients.

 What are Flour Tortillas?

 Flour tortillas are a traditional Northern Mexican flatbread from the post colonial era made with flour, water, salt, and fat (oil or lard).